Home » Articles » Parenting » Are you suffering from working mum guilt?

 (BC) before children and (AC) after children

-BC, I would spend a fair bit of my day having great idea-generating conversations and then work back late to actually do the work.
+BC, I would spend a fair bit of my day having great idea-generating conversations and then work late to do the work.
 For many of us in this new world of working AC, our working style changes, along with our priorities.

-Time becomes very precious – often our days and weeks are shorter and there are still high expectations on us (some of which are self-imposed).
+Time becomes very precious – often our days and weeks are shorter, and there are still high expectations on us (some of which are self-imposed).
 There is an element of guilt at having to leave the office earlier than others, racing out the door to not miss school pick-up.

 Returning to work from maternity leave